Australia's Magpie Swooping Map 2025!

 standard swoop, no contact

-Reported by D
+Reported by SKH

 Magpie attack on Walker